 The life you’re dreaming of is right there, waiting for you to claim it.

 August, 2016.
 I’m in Bielefeld, central Germany, having found the perfect writing place – a gorgeous little cafe with amazing food, creamy coffee and plenty of sunshine streaming through the window.
 My mood is good, and I’ve got the entire day in front of me to do nothing but write.
 The words should be flowing through my fingers with ease but instead, I spend an entire day staring at a blank screen.
 I write an email to my agent, telling him I need to take a break.
 Get some distance from the storyline, potentially change it even.

 They say you should write what you know.
 But I knew nothing about mental illness.
 I’d never experienced it, nor lived with anyone with any kind of mental illness to speak of and yet, I’d chosen to write a book about Bipolar disorder.
 At that time in my life, everything was golden.
 How could I possibly put myself in the shoes of someone dealing with a shift in their mental health?
 Call it life imitating art, or maybe art imitating life, but two months later, the languid ease of carefree nomadic life came to a screeching halt when my partner burnt out.
 Suddenly, days were no longer about exploring the world and cramming as much fun in as possible.
 They were about survival.
 Navigating panic attacks, depression and isolation.
 Feeling utterly helpless while still trying to hold a life together.
 Even in the midst of all he was going through, Simon had gifted me membership at our local yoga studio with the words, “you can’t break too”.
 Yoga became my lifeline, giving me time to reflect and process everything that was happening.
-I read all the books I could about burnout and the associated extras like depression and anxiety, and somewhere along came the thought:
+I read all the books I could about burnout and the associated extras like depression and anxiety, and somewhere along the line came the thought:

 ‘Holy shit.
 Wasn’t this exactly what you’d been struggling to articulate in words just a few months ago?’